-If your hair has gone through heat damage, there is not much you can do.
-Holding on to heat-damaged hair would only cause more breakage and make it harder for you to achieve more hair length.
-In other words, you would need to cut off your split ends and allow your hair to have new growth.
-Here are some tips you can use to repair heat-damaged natural hair.
+Unfortunately, if your hair has suffered from heat damage, there is not much you can do to reverse it.
+Holding onto heat-damaged hair will only cause more breakage and make it harder for you to achieve longer hair.

 How long would it take for me to achieve waist-length hair?

-This can vary from person to person depending on your hair type and how well you take care of it.
-However, you can try hair massages as they stimulate blood flow underneath your scalp and encourage hair growth.
+The answer varies from person to person, depending on hair type and maintenance.
+However, hair massages can stimulate blood flow under the scalp and encourage hair growth.